- Gra-Rock

 Ideal Concrete Strength For Common Structures

 It's difficult to determine the tensile strength of concrete.
-For that reason, it's common practice to use the results from compressive strength tests.
+So, it's common practice to use the results from compressive strength tests.

-For the rest of this article, we will refer to the compressive strength of concrete (concrete psi) when talking about concrete strength.
+For the rest of this article, we will refer to the compressive strength of concrete (concrete PSI) when discussing concrete strength.

-So, what is an ideal concrete psi for some common structures?
+So, what is an ideal concrete PSI for common structures?

-Structural components like beams and footers require a psi of 3,500-4,000.
-Concrete in this range is also a good choice for concrete pads to store RVs or other heavy loads.
+Structural components like beams and footers require a PSI of 3,500-4,000.
+Concrete in this range is also a good choice for concrete slabs for storing RVs or other heavy loads.

-Concrete used in warehouses, factories, and other large-scale commercial properties often require 4,000-5,000 psi.
+Concrete used in warehouses, factories, and other large-scale commercial properties often requires 4,000-5,000 PSI.

-Nuclear power plants and other areas of possible radiation contamination need a psi over 6,000.
-(Concrete with a compressive strength greater than 6,000 psi is considered high-strength concrete.)
+Nuclear power plants and other areas of possible radiation contamination need a PSI of over 6,000.
+(Concrete with a compressive strength greater than 6,000 PSI is high-strength concrete.)

-It's totally fine to use concrete with a higher psi rating than you need, but it will be more expensive!
+Using concrete with a higher PSI rating than you need is fine.
+Just remember that it will be more expensive!

-Getting the right psi is simple: If you call your local concrete provider and tell them what psi you're looking for, they will take care of mixing the concrete and delivering it to your home or job site!
-They're also a good resource if you're unsure of what psi you need for a certain project.
+Getting the correct PSI is simple: If you call your local concrete provider and tell them what PSI you're looking for, they will mix the concrete and deliver it to your home or job site!
+They're also a good resource if you're unsure what PSI you need for a project.

 How To Make Concrete Stronger

-There are some things you can do as a homeowner or contractor to strengthen your concrete.
+You can do things as a homeowner or contractor to strengthen your concrete.
 But before we explore that, we need to know what affects concrete strength.

 Factors Affecting Concrete Strength